buzzz321/aoc2021/README.md

 # aoc2021

-Just fooling around with advdnt of code 2021
+Just fooling around with advent of code 2021